 Crohn’s Disease Treatment: Our Crohn’s Disease treatment at our Guardian featured clinic addresses the underlying issues and not just the symptoms.
-Treatment is tailored to meet each patient’s unique needs.
+Treatment is carefully tailored to meet each patient’s unique needs.
 We do not have a one size fits all approach.

 What is Crohn’s disease?

 Crohn’s disease causes inflammation, swelling and irritation of any part of the digestive tract.
 Most commonly affected is the end of the small intestine, the ileum.
 The inflammation extends deep into the lining of the affected part of the digestive tract.
 This can cause pain and can make the intestine empty frequently, resulting in diarrhoea.
-We see this often in our Crohn’s disease treatment.

 Ongoing inflammation may produce scar tissue that builds up inside the intestine to create a stricture, a narrowed passageway that can slow the movement of food through the intestine, causing pain or cramps.